Three days in Big island

 Big Island or Hawaii island, is the largest in the Hawaiian archipelago and also the southernmost in location.
-With abundant natural beauty, rapidly changing landscapes and Hawaii’s only active volcano (Kilauea, erupting continuously since 1983), Big Island activities include something for everyone: be it nature lovers, hikers, water babies (such as Manta Ray snorkel in Kona, voted as one of the top activities in Hawaii) and of course geologists and earth science folks.
+With abundant natural beauty, rapidly changing landscapes and Hawaii’s only active volcano (Kilauea, erupting continuously since 1983), three days in Big Island include something for everyone: be it nature lovers, hikers, water babies (such as Manta Ray snorkel in Kona, voted as one of the top activities in Hawaii) and of course geologists and earth science folks.
 The two towns of Hilo and Kona are on opposite ends of the island and both have unique attractions that should not be missed, if you plan correctly.
 Being the daughter of a geologist, try as I might, I could not shake off the temptation of seeing a live volcano (Hilo’s prime attraction and a rarity in this modern world) and so we decided to tag Big Island on to our original Maui itinerary to make our first visit to Hawaii as memorable as possible.
 Although three days is not enough since there are so many things to do on Big Island, nevertheless, we did manage to squeeze in a few important sights and sounds during our short stay.
 If you are wondering what to do on Big Island if you are running short of time, read this 3 days in Big island sightseeing guide for inspiration.
 This guide also includes a Big Island road trip from Hilo to Kona as well as budget hotel recommendations (because Hawaii is really expensive).